dennmart/fail_notifier/README.md

 What do I need?
 ===============

+Of course, make sure you have Ruby installed (get [RVM](http://rvm.beginrescueend.com/) if you don't have it installed yet!).
+I've tested on 1.8.7, 1.9.2 and Ruby Enterprise Edition.
 [Bundler](http://gembundler.com/) is really all you need to set up all required gems.

     gem install bundler
     bundle install